TolikPylypchuk/KeyboardSwitch/docs/_v3_0/04-char-mappings.md

 If the second characters are **w** and **ц** for English and Ukrainian respectively, then the service will transform **w** to **ц**.

-If you don't want to map a certain character, you can put space in its position in the other layout.
+If you don't want to map a certain character, you can put a space in its position in the other layout.
 The space character acts as a _don't map this character_ command, though it should generally be avoided.

 ## Auto-Configuration